 Spirituality — How to be Spirit-Controlled Rather than Flesh-Ruled

 The article is important to me because I was once in bondage to the flesh in my youth and struggled greatly to escape it.
-With God’s help and His Word, not to mention mighty mentors, like Joe Cameneti, I slowly learned how to walk free of the flesh and desperately want to share how I did it with anyone who needs it so they too can be set free.
+With God’s help and His Word, not to mention the teachings/example of spiritual mentors, I slowly learned how to walk free of the flesh and desperately want to share how I did it with anyone who needs it so they too can be set free.

 You were taught with regard to your former way of life, to put off your old self, which is being corrupted by its deceitful desires; (23) to be made new in the attitude of your minds; (24) and to put on the new self, created to be like God in true righteousness and holiness.

 This passage contains the antidote to both legalism and libertinism.
 It’s therefore imperative that we get it.
 The “old self” is the flesh or sin nature and we are instructed to put it off.
 Why?
 Because the old self is corrupted by “deceitful desires.”
 Your flesh has desires, which means it has a voice, but these desires are deceitful.
 They promise happiness but they don’t deliver.
 They can only ultimately bring death and all that goes with it.
 We are told to “put off” these fleshly desires.
 In the Greek this means to strip it off.
 We have to strip off the old way of thinking in favor of a new way.
 Verse 23 tells us how to do this: we must be made new in the attitude of our minds.
 What’s the new attitude we should have?
 We are to count ourselves dead to the old self and alive to God in Christ Jesus (Romans 6:11).
 Counting ourselves alive to God includes accepting everything God says we are in Christ, that is, who we are in our new self, the spirit.
 We’ll address this in the next section.